 Yeah, I have no clue either…

-This particular feature of blockchain, enabled through the hash function, makes imported data immutable, meaning it cannot be altered.
+This particular feature of blockchain-enabled through the hash function, makes imported data immutable, meaning it cannot be altered.
 In the context of SCM, this falls nothing short of revolutionary.
 The immutability of the ledger essentially eliminates virtually any possibility of fraud or third-party record intervention.
-Sure, 51% attacks are a thing, but corporates will most likely allocate sufficient resources to alleviate such risks.
+Sure, 51% of attacks are a thing, but corporates will most likely allocate sufficient resources to alleviate such risks.

 That’s some pretty bad news for counterfeiters out there though… I mean, there probably won’t be as many Rolex replica buyers out there, nor fashion gurus wearing the latest Adibas and Gucɔi footwear or jeans.
 Don’t want to mention any names here though, so I’ll leave some way for imagination on your side to think about who’s doing what.